solaranamnesis/Hermann-Karsten/full-text-english.md

 These chondrites, with their manifold undefinable inclusions, are now not merely conjectures; results from the most laborious research are contained in an epoch-making work: "The Meteorite (Chondrite) and its Organisms" by Dr. Otto Hahn, which recently left the Laupp'sche press in Tübingen, and places the view on the nature of the meteorites in a completely new and unexpected light.

+Many of my readers will remember the notice about "The Primoridal Cell" published by the same author in 1879, i.e. about the simple organized bodies discovered in crystalline rocks.
+Who has read this book and not, regardless of his numerous depictions of the plants seen in the bedrock layers, entertained certain doubts!
+Even in meteorites, organisms and plant formations ought to be recognizable.
+Plants, one of which, akin to the algae and ferns, was described as _Urania Guilielmi_ in honor of the German Emperor and depicted on the 17th panel.

 ...